Phazzie/autoclick/docs/advanced_features_implementation_plan.md

 ## Summary of Remaining Work

-The following major features are not yet implemented or are only partially implemented:
+The following major features are not yet completed or are only partially completed:

-1. **Workflow Serialization**: Partially implemented.
-Individual components have serialization methods, but a complete workflow serialization system is not fully implemented.

-2. **UI Components**: No UI components for conditions, loops, or variable management have been implemented.
+1. **UI Components for Advanced Features**: UI components for conditions, loops, and variable management are not completed.
+Note: Basic UI components for credential management and action configuration are already completed.

-3. **Error Handling System**: Error types, recovery strategies, and comprehensive error listeners are not implemented.
+2. **Error Handling System**: Error types, recovery strategies, and comprehensive error listeners are not completed.

+3. **Advanced Logging**: Basic logging is completed, but structured logging, log storage, and filtering are not.

+4. **Reporting and Analytics**: Basic workflow statistics are collected, but comprehensive reporting and analytics are not completed.

+5. **Data Source System**: Data source interfaces and basic implementations are partially completed, but data mapping and data-driven execution are not completed.

-4. **Screenshot Capture**: Implemented.
+6. **Screenshot Capture**: Completed.
 The system can capture, save, and manage screenshots in different modes (full screen, element, region).

-5. **Advanced Logging**: Basic logging is implemented, but structured logging, log storage, and filtering are not.

-6. **Reporting and Analytics**: Basic workflow statistics are collected, but comprehensive reporting and analytics are not implemented.

 ## Implementation Progress